7 Men Samurai

-In addition to appearing regularly as a group in the bi-monthly music and variety show The Shonen Club (NHK), they are one of eight groups featured on the official Johnnys' Junior YouTube Channel, and have posted content every Friday since August 2019.
-They are also active on the Johnnys' official video site Island TV, where they share vlog-style behind-the-scenes recaps of work and engagements, as well as humorous vignettes, outtakes and original skits.
+In addition to appearing regularly as a group in the bi-monthly music and variety show The Shōnen Club (NHK), they were one of eight groups featured on the official Johnnys' Junior YouTube Channel, and have posted content every Friday since August 2019.
+They were also active on the Johnnys' official video site Island TV, where they shared vlog-style behind-the-scenes recaps of work and engagements, as well as humorous vignettes, outtakes and original skits.

-Various members are also featured regulars and guest stars on Japanese variety TV programs; such as the quiz show Torinikutte Nan no Nikui!?
-(TV Asahi) and the sports competition series Honoo no Taiikutai TV (TBS) for which member Rinne Sugeta is an official part of the in-show "Johnny's Track-and-Field Team" coached by KAT-TUN's Tatsuya Ueda.
+Members appeared on Japanese variety TV programs, such as the quiz show Torinikutte Nan no Nikui!?
+(TV Asahi) and the sports competition series Honoo no Taiikutai TV (TBS) for which member Rinne Sugeta has been an official part of the in-show "Johnny's Track-and-Field Team" coached by KAT-TUN's Tatsuya Ueda.
 Individual members have also been cast in starring and supporting roles for stage and in scripted television dramas.

+The group ceased to exist in February 2025, after Starto reorganized the Junior area, with the members divided into 2 new groups.